geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/use-s3.rst

 The S3 console is convenient for viewing files, but most of time you will use AWSCLI to work with S3 because:

-- It is much easier to recurisively upload/download directories with AWSCLI.
+- It is much easier to recursively upload/download directories with AWSCLI.
 - To transfer data between S3 and EC2, you have to use AWSCLI since there is no graphical console on EC2 instances.
 - To work with public data set, AWSCLI is almost the only way you can use.
 Recall that in the previous chapter you use ``aws s3 ls s3://nasanex/`` to list the NASA-NEX data.
 But you cannot see the "s3://nasanex/" bucket in S3 console, since it doesn't belong to you.